CalianaFortin/CalianaFortin.github.io/essays/A-critical-review-of-RadGrad.md

 ## Impressions of the Visibility Page

-Overall the styling is nice but the I think that a confirm visibility changes button should be present.
+Overall the styling is nice but I think that a confirm visibility changes button should be present.

 <img class="ui centered image" src="../images/RadGrad(2)VisibilityChanges.png" alt="NONE">